emeert/ShapSolver/README.md

-# 📐 ShapeSolver
+# 📐 PointShapeSolver

-**ShapeSolver** is a modular C++ program that calculates geometric properties of 2D and 3D shapes using only vertex coordinates.
+**PointShapeSolver** is a modular C++ program that calculates geometric properties of 2D and 3D shapes using only vertex coordinates.
 It demonstrates how multidimensional arrays and mathematical formulas can transform raw spatial input into structured geometric consequence.

 ---